 Joining the BFHS

-The purpose of the assessments is to check that your group is engaging in the activities that the BFHS was set up to promote.
-We do not demand that you all play to the standard of Maestros.
+The purpose of the assessment is to ensure your group is engaging in the activities that the BFHS was set up to promote, and in an appropriate manner.
+We do not demand that you all play to the standard of Maestros, nor do we wish to restrict your activities unnecessarily.
 The BFHS is a broad church and we do not look to impose a style or rigid structure on any member group.
-What we do expect is that you are undertaking Historical European Martial Arts rather than other Martial Arts from around the world, and that you take a responsible attitude to safety and such matters.
+What we do expect is that you are undertaking Historical European Martial Arts rather than other martial arts from around the world, and that you take a responsible attitude to safety and such matters.

 So long as you are interested in Historical European Martial Arts and have a true aim to practise the art in a correct and safe manner there should be no problem.